 where $\sA_1(w)$ denotes the Weyl algebra whose canonical pair are $(w^{\dot1},w^{\dot 2})$.
 As is well-known, the above h$\hs$ is a unique Moyal-Weyl deformation of the twistorial $ w_{1+\infty}$ algebra \cite{Adamo:2021lrv,Monteiro:2022xwq}.
-Note that there is also a possibility of tensoring h$\hs$ with a matrix algebra $\Mat(N,\C)$.
-This will be the non-commutative algebra which the construction of the chiral higher-spin algebra $\ca$ on the celestial twistor sphere will largely be based on.
+Note that there is also a possibility to tensor h$\hs$ with a matrix algebra $\Mat(N,\C)$.
+This will be the non-commutative algebra, which our construction of the chiral higher-spin algebra $\ca$ on the celestial twistor sphere will largely be based on.